 - Represented former Virginia Gov. Bob McDonnell during his public corruption investigation, trial and appeal to the U.S. Supreme Court; the Supreme Court issued a unanimous decision vacating the convictions, and the U.S. Department of Justice (DOJ) subsequently dismissed all charges; see McDonnell v.
 United States, 136 S. Ct.
 2355 (2016)

-- Represented a medical device corporation in a False Claims Act (FCA) case brought in federal district court in California; authored brief for the U.S. Court of Appeals for the Ninth Circuit resulting in dismissal of the qui tam relator's case
+- Represented a medical device corporation in a False Claims Act (FCA) case brought in federal district court in California; authored brief for the U.S. Court of Appeals for the Ninth Circuit that affirmed dismissal of the qui tam relator's case

-- Represented a healthcare company in an FCA case brought in federal district court in Florida; authored briefs resulting in repeat dismissal of the qui tam relator's case
+- Represented a healthcare company in an FCA case brought in federal district court in Florida; authored briefs resulting in repeated dismissal, the second with prejudice, of the qui tam relator's case

 - Represented the head of tax of the U.S. subsidiary of a Fortune Global 10 company when the company was under investigation for violation of federal laws and regulations